-Kearsley is a master at the double narrative, reminding me of Byatt’s Possession (without the pretension, though).
-The novel opens with the story of a house, or rather the house seems to tell the story of its inhabitants.
+Kearsley is a master at the double narrative, reminding me of Byatt’s Possession.
+The novel opens with the story of a house, or rather the house narrates its inhabitants’ story.
 The Long-Island-set Wilde House has seen war, suffering, the loss of one country and making of another.
-Our contemporary heroine, Charlotte “Charley” Van Hoek arrives at the Hall-McPhail Museum to act as curator, to raise the museum’s profile by renovating it and unearthing what she can about the house’s great revolutionary hero, Benjamin Wilde, ” … daring privateer, a dashing hero of the Revolution, and – if one could trust the portraits – devilishly handsome”.
+Our contemporary heroine, Charlotte “Charley” Van Hoek arrives at the Hall-McPhail Museum to act as curator, raise the museum’s profile by renovating it and unearthing what she can about the house’s great revolutionary hero, Benjamin Wilde, ” … daring privateer, a dashing hero of the Revolution, and – if one could trust the portraits – devilishly handsome”.
 As Charley notes, “The house, when I first saw it, seemed intent on guarding what it knew within its walls as long as it stayed standing; but we all learned, by the end of it, that secrets aren’t such easy things to keep.”
-It isn’t long after Charley’s arrival that she learns of the house’s eighteenth-century-hailed ghostly presence, a lantern that sways with the movement of one walking through the forest at night, reputed to be a French officer leading his love, Lydia Wilde, down to the water to their escape.
-That officer, Jean-Philippe de Sabron, had apparently been shot by Lydia’s brother, Joseph, a man who’d suffered from what we’d understand is PTSD after seeing battle at the Fort of Oswego during the French and Indian War.
+Soon after Charley’s arrival, she learns of the house’s eighteenth-century ghostly nightly presence, a lantern that sways with the movement of someone walking through the forest, reputed to be a French officer leading his love, Lydia Wilde, down to the water to their elopement.
+That officer, Jean-Philippe de Sabron, had apparently been shot by Lydia’s brother, Joseph, a man who’d suffered from what we understand as PTSD, after seeing battle at the Fort of Oswego during the French and Indian War.

 Charlotte has additional reasons for taking this curatorial work.
 Niels, her brother, died recently and Charley wants to look after Rachel, her niece, to grieve together, eat together, normalize things as much as they can and get Rachel back to college.
-Kearsley balances Charley’s historical sleuthing with Charley’s complicated family history, as well as the goings on in the Wilde household, circa French and Indian War, especially the love between daughter of the house Lydia and the French officer captured in war, who is brought into their household until an exchange is settled between British and French powers-that-be.
+Kearsley balances Charley’s historical sleuthing with Charley’s complicated family history, as well as the goings on in the Wilde household circa French and Indian War, especially the love between Lydia and the French POW, who is brought into their household until an exchange can be settled between British and French powers-that-be.

-Other than the snickeringly hilarious goings-on of museum board politics, which Charley navigates beautifully, a gorgeous man walks into Charley’s life in the form of one of the the famous Mohawk sky-walkers, the iron workers of Kahnawake et. al. (near Montreal, my native town!).
+Other than the snickeringly hilarious goings-on of museum board politics, which Charley navigates beautifully, a gorgeous man walks into Charley’s life in the form of one of the Mohawk sky-walkers, iron workers from Kahnawake et. al. (near Montreal, my native town!).
 Sam Abrams is a warm, gently humorous man, a fixer of doors, meticulous workman, architect, and rescuer of anxious dogs.
-His beagle Bandit, who needs doggy daycare until a resident labradoodle picks on him and he needs to be babysat by Charley’s niece, Rachel (which is secretly Sam’s healing scheme for both) is a hoot.
-Sam works renovating the museum, Charley researches, plans events, and fund-raises, and they fall quietly, gloriously in love, thanks to proximity, temperament, compatibility, and attraction.
+His beagle Bandit, who needs doggy daycare until a resident labradoodle picks on him and he is babysat by Charley’s niece, Rachel (which is secretly Sam’s healing scheme for both) is a hoot.
+Sam renovates the museum, Charley researches, plans events, and fund-raises, and they fall quietly, gloriously in love, thanks to proximity, temperament, compatibility, and attraction.